 Life insurance for seniors doesn't have to be expensive!
 The good news is if you are senior, you can get life insurance for a lot less money than you think.

 Because of modern technology and a new awareness for healthier life decisions and habits, people are living longer and staying healthier than ever before.
+In fact, at the time this article was posted in April of 2022, there are over 6 million Canadians over the age of 65.
+By the year 2030, that number is expected to rise to over 9.5 million which means seniors will make up 23% of the population.
 The risks to insurance companies are lower and so the prices for life insurance have dropped.
 You may be surprised just how inexpensive senior life insurance coverage can be these days.

 Read on for some of the best options when it comes to life insurance for seniors.